March SOL Testing

 As SOL season is approaching, we want to remind families that electronic personal devices of any kind (phones, watches, etc.) are prohibited inside the SOL testing environment.
 Please be aware that any personal devices carried into the testing environment will be subject to the school’s established procedures for addressing this as a test security concern.
 In past instances, a student’s access to a personal device in the testing environment has been identified as attempted cheating; please don’t let this happen to you!
 Let’s work together to create a positive and safe testing environment for everyone.

 Standards of Learning Test Schedules for Students Observing Ramadan

 This year, the main Standards of Learning (SOL) testing window has significant overlaps with Ramadan, the Muslim holy month marked by daily fasting.
-The SOL testing window begins for high schools on Monday, April 27, and for elementary and middle schools on Monday, May 4.
-All schools must complete SOL make-up tests and retakes by Friday, June 5.
-Ramadan begins the evening of Thursday, April 23, and ends with Eid-al-Fitr on Saturday, May 23.
+The SOL testing window begins for high schools on Monday, April 26.
+All schools must complete SOL first attempts by Friday, May 22.
+Ramadan begins the evening of Monday, April 12, and ends in the evening of Wednesday, May 12.

 FCPS welcomes and encourages engagement with parents and guardians of students affected by this overlap.
 School staff will work with parents and guardians to make schedule adjustments or determine how best to address students’ needs.
 For example, it may be possible to schedule testing early in the day when energy levels are likely to be highest.